-In the example below, I'll show you how I used this calculator to go through the motions of plugging in the numbers so I could understand whether I was looking at a solid deal for an investor to pursue.
+In the example below, I'll show you how I used this calculator to go through these motions of running the numbers so I could understand whether I was looking at a solid deal for an investor to pursue.

-Depending on whether the property is being purchased with some form of financing, or whether it's being purchased outright as an all cash deal – the financing picture will usually have a big effect on the outcome of your calculation.
+Now, depending on whether the property is being purchased with a loan or purchased outright as an all-cash deal – the financing picture will have a big effect on the outcome of your calculations.